DavidAnson/vscode-markdownlint/README.md

 ```

 > **Note**: This setting may impact the usability of projects with custom rules, `markdown-it` plugins, or JavaScript configuration files.
+>
+> **Note**: VS Code's upcoming [Workspace Trust feature](https://aka.ms/vscode-workspace-trust) will replace this setting once it is available.
+Until then, setting `blockJavaScript` OR choosing not to trust a workspace will block JavaScript.

 ## Suppress